-Antibody sequencing by any one source of information poses a formidable challenge due to the simultaneously hypervariable yet homologous nature of the target sequences.
+Antibody sequencing by any source of information poses a formidable challenge due to the simultaneously hypervariable yet homologous nature of the target sequences.
 For example, reference databases are of little to no benefit when sequencing the hypervariable CDRs, which in turn makes assigning bottom-up reads for these regions to templates challenging.
-While MD MS data is inherently grouped by precursor, fragment coverage is too limited for stand-alone de novo sequencing.
-By using both BU and MD MS data as well as reference sequences from immunological databases, each of these sources of information can complement the other and be used to fill gaps left by the other.
-By considering sequence domains in isolation, ambiguous residues can be evaluated in their biological context.
-XNAMEX makes use of MD fragmentation spectra, and the relatively conserved nature of the FRs to determine the size of the CDRs, which is subsequently used as a filter to drastically reduce the number of candidate CDR sequences, while simultaneously confirming their pairing to the fragmented precursor target chain.
+The fragment coverage for MD-MS, although superior to that of TD-MS, is too limited for stand-alone de novo sequencing.
+By using both BU- and MD-MS data as well as reference sequences from immunological databases, each of these sources of information can complement the other and be used to fill gaps left by the other.
+XNAMEX makes use of MD-MS fragmentation spectra combined with the relatively conserved nature of the FRs to determine the size of the CDRs.
+This is subsequently used as a filter to drastically reduce the number of candidate CDR sequences while simultaneously confirming their pairing to the fragmented precursor target chain.

 Our workflow consists of three stages: first considering only FRs, then FR-CDR-FRs, then full length sequences.
-Each stage first generates a candidate pool by considering ambiguities left by the previous stage, then evaluates these candidates using the integrated evidence streams, then resolves the ambiguities by discarding candidates that do not have supporting evidence (Figure 3a).
+Each stage first generates a candidate pool by considering ambiguities left by the previous stage, then evaluates these candidates using the integrated evidence streams, and finally resolves the ambiguities by discarding candidates that do not have supporting evidence (Figure 3a).
 By starting with the FRs, which are relatively conserved sequence segments, and resolving ambiguities at this scale before moving to longer, more variable segments by joining adjacent FR candidates into FR-CDR-FR contigs, the size of the search space at each stage is limited to manageable sizes.

-To showcase the performance of our workflow, we analysed 3 distinct samples of reduced Ab chains displaying varying levels of complexity: Purified Trastuzumab (referred to as the monoclonal sample), an equimolar mixture of 3 monoclonal antibodies including Trastuzumab (referred to as the mix sample), and a sample of IgA1 clones from serum of a sepsis patient (referred to as the polyclonal sample).
+To showcase the performance of our workflow, we analysed 3 distinct samples of reduced Ab chains displaying varying levels of complexity: purified Trastuzumab (referred to as the monoclonal sample), an equimolar mixture of 3 monoclonal antibodies including Trastuzumab (referred to as the mix sample), and a sample of IgA1 clones from serum of a sepsis patient (referred to as the polyclonal sample).

-Target mass determination and sample characterization using MD MS
+Target mass determination and sample characterization using MD-MS